MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-create-prepayment-invoices.md

     If you want to specify a prepayment invoice with one line for each sales order line that has a prepayment percentage, don't choose the **Compress Prepayment** field.

     The due date for the prepayment is calculated automatically based on the value of the **Prepmt.
 Payment Terms Code**.

+    > [!NOTE]
+    > When some lines on an invoice require 100% prepayment and other lines don't, and there's GST on the prepayment account, the rounded amount might cause an error when you create a prepayment invoice.
+The error occurs because the prepayment invoice amount is higher than the amounts on the document lines.
+To fix the problem, change the amounts on one or all of the lines that require 100% prepayment.
+The change will recalculate the GST amount rounding and use the accumulated rounding difference on the last modified line.
+    >
+    > Two more ways to fix the problem are:
+    >
+    > * Create a separate GST product posting group and a GST posting setup with a separate GST identifier and use that for the items or lines that require 100% prepayment.
+Rounding is done for each GST identifier, so separate rounding will be done for items that are assigned to the GST product posting group.
+    > * Use a separate invoice for the items or lines that do and don't require 100% prepayments.

 3. Fill in the sales lines.